-You can be isolated, knocked down, lose your reputation or your business, your lover may call it a day, well many things can go wrong and consequently, you want to crawl under a rock and stay there forever!
+You can be isolated, knocked down, lose your reputation or your business, your lover may call it a day, well many things can go wrong, and consequently, you want to crawl under a rock and stay there forever!
 The truth is that heartbreaks, sufferings, and pain are real and part of life.
-By acknowledging this fact you realize that quitting or withdrawing to a dark abyss is not an option.
-Unless you want to be part of the honorary member of the extinction club.
+By acknowledging this fact, you realize that quitting or withdrawing to a dark abyss is not an option unless you want to be part of the extinction club’s honorary member.

-Human history itself proves that positive adaptation better known as resilience is part of our survival regardless of our different predispositions or vulnerabilities.
-We have the courage to learn and face dire circumstances, pick up the pieces and triumph.
+Human history proves that positive adaptation, better known as resilience, is part of our survival regardless of our different predispositions or vulnerabilities.
+We dare to learn and face dire circumstances, pick up the pieces, and triumph.
 While traumatic experiences shape our resilience, the good news is that this quality can be cultivated.

 “Everyone faces up more bravely to a thing for which he has long prepared himself, sufferings, even being withstood if they have been trained for in advance.” – Seneca

 What Seneca refers to is your ability to intervene and forge your resilience by conforming to Stoic philosophy.
-The school of thought that encourages introspective analysis into the dark web of your fears and agonies, by putting a distinction between what you can control and what you don’t have control over even more between the reality and our perception of the situation.
+The school of thought encourages thoughtful analysis into the dark web of your fears and agonies by distinguishing between what you can control and what you don’t have control over, even more between the reality and our perception of the situation.

 All this considered, whether you are currently experiencing difficult times or have undergone one, whether you are fearful of what the future has in store, employing a stoic strategy helps you cope with the challenges.
-Begin with picturing the worst that can happen and trust that you are capable to bounce back from the unthinkable.
-The idea is preparing yourself to face the unknown and what could possibly go wrong and the goal is not about being less fearful but to build courage.
-Basically, tapping into your inner strength and to you emplace systems to build up your resilience.
+Begin with picturing the worst that can happen and trust that you are capable of bouncing back from the unthinkable.
+The idea is preparing yourself to face the unknown and what could go wrong, and the goal is not about being less fearful but building courage.
+Tapping into your inner strength and to you emplace systems to build up your resilience.

 Subsequently, consider exerting the following practical efforts recommended by experts in your life strategy and increase your capacity to recover from difficulties: